bazza2jw/Blender/README.md

 RigifyViseme.py - A script to load Moho visemes to an action for Makehuman 2 Rigify rig.
 HGRigifyViseme.py - A script to load Moho visemes to an action for Human Generator Rigify rig. cameraChange.py - A script to render on camera change (name, location, rotation, lens).Use this to control render layers when there are multiple cameras.

+Workflows - a set of single task ComfyUI workflows

+resequenceAndLinkFilenames - this creates a set of symbolic links to a directory of files.
+The symbolic links are a continuous sequence.
+Use this to create a set of filenames for piping into ComfyUI without loseing the orginal sequence.
+For example a character rendered to a view layer that is then piped through ComfyUI for lipsync.

+resequenceFilenames - this renames the given files into a continous numbered sequence.